Uchejen/Project2-azure-cloud-shell/README.md

-# azure-devops-Project2
+# Project2-azure-cloud-shell
-This is a repo for the second project in Azure-devops training
+This is a repo for the second project in Azure Cloud shell exercise